vanheaven-ui/vanheaven-ui/README.md

 - 👯 I’m looking to collaborate on **any web development project**

-- 👨‍💻 Some of my projects are available at [https://emworekwa.netlify.app/](https://emworekwa.netlify.app/)
+- 👨‍💻 Some of my projects are available at [my portfolio](https://emworekwa.netlify.app/)

 - 💬 Ask me about { Tech: [**Ruby, Ruby on Rails**], Life: [**Faith, Hope, Love**] }

 - 📫 How to reach me **ebtwino718@yahoo.com** || **vanheaven6@gmail.com**

-- 📄 Know about my experiences [https://docs.google.com/document/d/1baOHoOXb_naCnAImslmPcSrbzkx0dUuYM7shV9BAJDA/edit](https://docs.google.com/document/d/1baOHoOXb_naCnAImslmPcSrbzkx0dUuYM7shV9BAJDA/edit)
+- 📄 Know about my experiences in [my resume](https://docs.google.com/document/d/1baOHoOXb_naCnAImslmPcSrbzkx0dUuYM7shV9BAJDA/edit)

 - ⚡ Fun fact **I laugh at me more often**